go4tech-au/cloud-internal-devops/README.md

 For creating an Heroku account you just need to have an email account and provide the necessary information as your name, country and the development language (in this case you have to chose node.js since the exercise is based on this particular technology) [here](https://signup.heroku.com).

 3.- **Install the Package Manager**:
-This step only apply if you are using a *macOS* system because in a Linux platform normally the package manager is already install by default.
+This step only apply if you are using a *macOS* system because in a Linux platform normally the package manager is already installed by default.
 To Install Homebrew, open the Terminal Command Line and run:

 ```javascript